 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-*Two years after completion of L5 or 6 Diploma - Aerospace Engineering & Technology.
-‘Overseas’ refers to the percentage of ALL graduates completing this qualification.
-Other indicators refer only to graduates living in New Zealand.
+*Three years after completion of L5 or 6 Diploma - Aerospace Engineering & Technology.

-Two years after completing a diploma in aerospace engineering and technology, most graduates were in employment or in further study.
-Quite a few were overseas, and almost none were receiving a benefit.
-The median salary was around $35,200 two years after graduating.
+Three years after completing a diploma in aerospace engineering and technology, most graduates were in employment or overseas, with a few in further study.
+The median salary was around $40,000 three years after graduating.